rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 ```

 You'll probably get slightly different output depending on your browser!
 You
-also might see this request repeated; now we can tell that the reason we have
+also might see this request repeated; if so, we can definitively tell that the
-multiple connections is because the browser is trying to fetch `/` repeatedly.
+reason we have multiple connections is because the browser is trying to fetch
+`/` repeatedly.

-Let's break this request down.
-HTTP is a text-based protocol, a request looks
+Let's break this request data down.
+HTTP is a text-based protocol, and a
-like this:
+request looks like this:

 ```text
 Request-Line headers CRLF message-body